shirsakm/nightlio/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Feel free to open issues or submit pull requests.

 ### Development Setup
 1. Fork the repository